elijah-olejnik/note_manager/README.md

 #### add_list.py
-    I thought that it will be more convenient to add titles (as many as you want) right in your note text while typing it into console.
-So I added this feature and also made my code more readable with several optimisations:
+    I thought that it will be more convenient to add titles (as many as you want) right in your note text while typing it into console, something like this:
+    ~~Title 1~~ text ~~Title 2~~ text, etc..
+    So I added that feature and also made my code more readable with several optimisations:

     1. I added the match-case statement in the fill_from_console() function instead of complicated if-else conditions
     2. Separated the date input checkings to the private function _is_date_accepted()
-    3. Added an additional note status:
+    3. Added an additional note status: TERMLESS
 #### final_list.py & final_dict.py
-    These scripts still doing much the same but (as a new feature) one saves the values to the list and another to the dictionary.
+    These scripts still doing much the same but (as a new feature) one saves the values to the list and another one - to the dictionary.
-    Both variants were in the tasks so I made both.
+    Both options were in the tasks so I made both.
+Also I used regular expressions for title detection so user will type headers in more convenient way: {{Title}} text {{Title 2}} text, etc.